id-daniel-mccoy/burn-calc/README.md

 Some JS logic to calculate the network wide burn rate of ICP in minutes based off of the XDR>ICP converstion rate and the network wide cycles/s burn rate.
 Refreshes every 12 seconds.

-A deployed on chain version can be found live here:
+A deployed on-chain version can be found live here:

 https://kvyr2-jyaaa-aaaam-qbaca-cai.ic0.app/